ueman/dart-packages/dynamic_island_watermark/README.md

   <a href="https://pub.dev/packages/dynamic_island_watermark/score"><img src="https://img.shields.io/pub/points/dynamic_island_watermark" alt="pub points"></a>
 </p>

-A Flutter package that adds a subtle watermark behind the Dynamic Island on supported iPhone models.
+A Flutter package that adds a subtle watermark on screenshots behind the Dynamic Island on supported iPhone models.
 Perfect for growth-hacking or adding helpful information in screenshots.

 ## Motivation